apfelstrudel2301/htreadings-dashboard/README.md

 # htreadings-aws
 Build a dashboard for visualizing humidity and temperature sensor readings (e.g. from a raspberry pi) with AWS infrastructure.
+It is best used together with [htreadings-client](https://github.com/apfelstrudel2301/htreadings-client).

 ## Prerequesites
 - AWS CLI installed and configured